Closeup of small dark brown crochet toy bear and crochet next to light green threads on wooden table in bright room on blurred background

 What is a Crochet Hook?

 The crochet hook is a handle or tool used to produce loops from string or yarn then interlink them to create stitches.
-The crochet hook is one of the most useful tools in crocheting, which is a commonly used crafting type that can produce all types of projects, ranging from blanket and scarves to toys (amigurumi) and home decorations.
+The crochet hook is one of the most useful tools in crocheting, which is a commonly used crafting type that can produce all types of projects, ranging from blankets and scarves to toys (amigurumi) and home decorations.

 Parts of a Crochet Hook